 Geocentric Datum of Australia (GDA)

-GDA is the Australian datum for horizontal coordinates or position and is compatible with global reference frames such as those used by GNSS.
-Spatial Services is responsible for GDA in NSW and more detailed information can be found on our GDA page.
+The Geocentric Datum of Australia 2020 (GDA2020) is the current Australian datum for coordinates or position and is compatible with global reference frames such as those used by GNSS.
+Spatial Services is responsible for maintenance and propagation of GDA2020 in NSW.
+More information on GDA2020 and other datums in the Australian Geospatial Reference System (AGRS) can be found on our GDA2020 page.

 Australian Height Datum (AHD)